What Is Solo Polyamory — And Is It for You?

 Here are a couple of common misconceptions about solo polyamory.

-This is by far the most common complaint that you will be confronted with as a solo polyamorist.
+This is by far the most common accusation you will hear as a solo polyamorist.

-Commitment is the battle cry of relationship junkies, both monogamous and non-monogamous.
-The underlying implication — if you are not ready to commit, you must be broken.
+“Commitment” is the battle cry of relationship junkies, monogamous and non-monogamous alike.
+The implication — if you are not ready to commit, you must be broken.

 But who are you to tell me what I must do in my relationships?
 Who gives you the right to define gold standards?